Varicons Recent Projects

 In the Newbury STW application, Thames Water had found that using soft start control for the main inlet pumps caused large surges to the inlet screen system and, because of the small inlet size, this would weir over to storm.
 This resulted in a significant amount of rag moving through the plant, causing pump blockages throughout the site.

 The inlet pumps were, in fact, subject to rag blockages on an almost daily basis, and the recent replacement of the pumps did not completely resolve this situation.
-Varicon (3D) Drives was, however, confident that the auto-cleaning and anti-ragging features provided as standard by the VACON 100 FLOW VSDs would be the key to an effective solution.
+Varicon is, however, confident that the auto-cleaning and anti-ragging features provided as standard by the VACON 100 FLOW VSDs would be the key to an effective solution.